zhuren314/task1-syscalls/README.md

 For this task, you only need to support tracing two system calls: `read` and `write`.
 You are free to support other system calls if you want to.

 You should carefully read the manpage of the `ptrace` system call to understand how to use it.
+You can also find various resources online on how to use `ptrace()`.

 The resulting binary should be an executable named `tracer`.